TVijay2021/acesat-project/README.md

 ## Question bank

 161 questions, all original.
-Nothing in this repository is reproduced from College Board or any other publisher — see [Content and licensing](#content-and-licensing).
+Nothing in this repository is reproduced from College Board or any other publisher.

 `npm run seed` regenerates `src/data/questions.generated.json` from two sources and fails loudly rather than shipping a thin or malformed bank.